johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

 The only differences above are the extra `true` parameters being passed.
 If you had passed `false` instead jQuery.Validation.Unobtrusive.Native internally calls the inbuilt MVC implementation.
 I have considered keeping jQuery.Validation.Unobtrusive.Native's HtmlHelpers entirely separate from the inbuilt MVC ones and instead implementing `TextBoxNativeFor` / `DropDownListNativeFor` etc... methods which share the same signatures as the inbuilt MVC ones.
 For now this is the way it is but it could change if people feel strongly enough - if you've an opinion then drop me a line with your rationale.

-By the way, the above examples (and others) can be found in the MVC demo project jVUNDemo on GitHub - this demo site be viewed at [jqueryvalidationunobtrusivenative.azurewebsites.net/](http://jqueryvalidationunobtrusivenative.azurewebsites.net/).
+By the way, the above examples (and others) can be found in the MVC demo project jVUNDemo on GitHub - this demo site be viewed at [johnnyreilly.github.io/jQuery.Validation.Unobtrusive.Native/](http://johnnyreilly.github.io/jQuery.Validation.Unobtrusive.Native/).
+2 of the demos ([Remote](http://johnnyreilly.github.io/jQuery.Validation.Unobtrusive.Native/Demo/Remote.html) and [Globalize](http://johnnyreilly.github.io/jQuery.Validation.Unobtrusive.Native/AdvancedDemo/Globalize.html)) do not work completely as static sites (which GitHub pages are).
+If you would like to see these demo's in action it's best you run the jVUNDemo project locally.

 ##Plans